 Estimates of bilateral international migration flows by sex and move type between 1990-1995 and 2015-2020 based on methods presented in Abel & Cohen (2022).

-Part of collection of files related to bilateral international migration flow estimates by sex.
-See the Figshare collection for other files, including additional bilateral migration flow estimates by sex from six different methods.
+Part of a collection of files related to bilateral international migration flow estimates by sex.
+See the Figshare collection for additional files, including additional bilateral migration flow estimates by sex from six different methods.

 You might also be interested in files for total bilateral international migration flow estimates, provided in another Figshare collection